zalo/DearPy3D/docs/README.md

 3. Learn/Experiment with real time rendering techniques.

 ## API
-We are still not unsure how we want the API to look but at the moment we believe we would like to have both a low and high level API.
+We are still unsure how we want the API to look but at the moment we believe we would like to have both a low and high level API.
 The question is how low and how high?

 ### Low-level